ioBroker/dm-utils/README.md

 As described above, there are actions on the instance and on devices.
 The behavior of both methods is similar.

 Inside an action method (`handleInstanceAction()` or `handleDeviceAction()`) you can perform arbitrary actions, like talking to a device or API, and you can interact with the user.
 For interactions, there are methods you can call on `context`:

+There are some reserved action names, you can find the list below:
+- `status` - This action is called when the user clicks on the status icon.
+So to implement the "click-on-status" functionality, the developer has to implement this action.

 ### `showMessage(text: ioBroker.StringOrTranslated)`